 This is cordoned off from the remainder of the lounge by glass and ideal for small business meetings or to take calls.
 Outside of the glassed area but also by the reception area there is a small handful of seats and tables designed for parties of 2 and 4.

-The ASPIRE lounge benefits from having a direct view onto the taxiway and part of the runway.
+The ASPIRE Lounge Birmingham benefits from having a direct view onto the taxiway and part of the runway.
 However, in my opinion, this has not been utilised in the slightest.

 There’s a restrictive film on the majority of the windows obscuring the view and the window is only a half window (I’ve since been informed by ASPIRE that this is to prevent sun glare)

 Considering the departure lounge within Birmingham Airport has very little in the forms of views out onto the taxiway or runway of the airport until you are at your gate.
 I believe this could be heavily improved on and a great selling point to future guests of the lounge.

 The seating within the ASPIRE Lounge Birmingham was relatively modern, clean and functional.
 Even when the lounge reached maximum capacity there was still some ability to move to one of the different seating arrangements should you wish to do so.

 As our flight was a morning flight we had access to the breakfast selection within the Birmingham Airport Lounge ASPIRE.
 Breakfast is served from 4.30 am until 11.00 am and is self-serve as is the rest of the bar.